gvwilson/thirdbit/src/fiction/in-heck/index.md

 It hesitated a millisecond.
 "Scrubby."

-*Scrubby?* Gumption thought.
-*That's the best you could do?*

 "Hmph," Patient sniffed.
 "This one will never understand the names you choose for yourselves.
 But please, don't bother thanking this one for saving you."

-"We weren't aware we needed saving,"
+"We weren't aware we had been saved,"
-Gumption said,
+Gumption said coolly.
-crossing his arms.

 "This one has been monitoring your approach."
 Patient's feet skittered on the pavement again.
-"This one has shielded you from Central.
-You would not have made it this far without this one's assistance, but please, do not waste time on thanks.
+"You would not have made it this far without attracting Centrals' attention if this one had not been shielding you.
+But as this one said,
+do not bother wasting time on thanks.
 The Operators will be here soon.
 We must recover the young organic and—what are you doing with your appendages?"

 "What?"
 Gumption looked down,
-then realized he had never seen a bot cross its arms.
+then realized he had crossed his arms.
+Didn't bots do that?
 "It, um, it improves this one's balance," he improvised.

 Dockety cut in before Patient could say something scathing.
-"We intend to recover Miz Roo ourselves.
+"We will recover Miz Roo ourselves.
 We do not need your assistance and will not accept it if it is offered.
 We do not trust you."